Skip to content

 There is no reason for you to feel guilty or ashamed.

-Nobody reasonable thinks you should become a martyr over this.
+Nobody thinks you should become a martyr over this.
 Nobody wants your career, your reputation, and your finances to be ruined.

 You have every right to do what’s best for you, and you should feel good about what you do, no matter what it is.